 There is little logic in VAT legislation, and so the system is set out here for your information.
 Whether we like it or not, we have to follow the rules!

 If you are VAT registered, then you charge VAT to your clients, on top of the cost of your product or services.

-Any expense which you “consume” and then recharge to your client falls into this VAT catchment area.
+Any expense which you “modify” or “process” or “consume” before you recharge it to your client falls into this VAT trap.
 The only time you can avoid charging VAT on an expense is when it falls into the narrow definition of a “disbursement”.

-That’s for things that you do not consume as part of your service, but which you pass on intact to your client, or on behalf of your client.
+That’s for things that undergo “no change” as part of your service, but which you pass on intact to your client, or on behalf of your client.
 In the case a solicitor handling a house purchase, the stamp duty is a disbursement and not an expense.
-It is not “consumed” as part of the service which the solicitor provided.
+It is not “modified, processed or consumed” as part of the service which the solicitor has provided.